MarkWieczorek/mapmanager/_posts/2015-04-20-time-series-panel.md

 #### Plot
  - **Object Map**.
 Open a [map plot][12].
-For spines, this will show the position of each spine along its dendritic segment.
-For other annotations, this will show a xxx.
+For spines, this will plot the position of each spine along its dendritic segment versus time-points (Sessions).
+For other annotations, this will plot annotations in their creation order.
+In both cases, these plots are crucial tools to visualize annotation dynamics.
  - **Segment Map**.
 Open a [map plot][12] showing the segments within each session and the connectivity of segments across sessions.
+This is only for spine annotations that have segment tracings.
  - **X Axis**.
 Choose different X-Axis for Object and Segment map plots.
 Available X-Axis are:
     - Sessions
     - Datetime